School Library Division Bylaws

 Section 5.
 Voting Privileges: Each member of the Division in good standing shall be entitled to all voting privileges.
 Each institutional and corporate member may have, through a delegated representative, one vote on all questions which come before the Division.

 Section 2.
-The term of office of officers shall be for one year.
-The term shall begin June 1.
+The term of office of officers shall be for two years.
+The term shall begin after voting at the SLD annual meeting during the MLA conference.
+June 1.

 Section 3.
 Duties of Officers.

-- Chairperson.
-The Chairperson shall preside at all meetings of the Division and Executive Committee.
-The Chairperson may appoint a secretary at his/her discretion and shall appoint committee members.
-The Chairperson shall plan the annual Division meetings and other meetings deemed necessary.
-The Chairperson shall make an annual report to the Division and report news and information to the membership through the Focus, official publication of the Montana Library Association.
-The Chairperson shall prepare a budget for his/her term of office to be submitted to the Montana Library Association Board of Directors.
-The Chairperson shall be a member of the Montana Library Association Board of Directors and be responsible for liaison to other organizations, agencies, and associations.
-Upon approval of the Executive committee, the Chairperson may appoint a proxy to represent him or her.
+- The Senior Co- Chair: One co-chair, or designee, shall preside at all meetings of the Division and Executive Committee.
+The co-chairs may appoint a secretary at his/her discretion and shall appoint committee members.
+The co-chairs shall plan the annual Division meetings and other meetings deemed necessary.
+The senior co-chair shall make an annual report to the Division at the annual MLA conference. and co-chairs will make regular reports news and information to the membership through the Focus, official publication of the Montana Library Association.
+The senior co-chair shall prepare a budget for his/her term of office to be submitted to the Montana Library Association Board of Directors.
+The Senior Co-Chair (Second Year of Term) shall be a member of the Montana Library Association Board of Directors and be responsible for liaison to other organizations, agencies, and associations.
+Upon approval of the Executive committee, the senior co-chair may appoint a proxy to represent him or her.

-- Vice-Chairperson.
-The Vice-Chairperson shall serve as the Division’s representative to the Educators’ Conference planning committee and will continue with conference activities at the conference as Chairperson.
-The Vice-Chairperson shall conduct business meetings in the absence of the Chairperson.
-He/she shall perform such other duties as many be from time to time directed by the Chairperson.
-The Vice-Chairperson shall succeed the Chairperson at the end of the elected one-year term, and shall immediately assume the office of Chairperson if the chairperson is no longer able to perform the duties of such office, as determined by Article V, Section 4.
+- Either the senior or junior co-chair shall serve as the Division’s representative to the Educators’ Conference planning committee and will continue with conference activities at the conference as the co-chair or designee.
+The junior co-chair shall conduct business meetings in the absence of the senior co-chair.
+The junior co-chairperson shall succeed the senior co-chair at the end of the senior co-chairs elected two-year term, and shall immediately assume the office of senior co-chair if the chair is no longer able to perform the duties of such office, as determined by Article V, Section 4.

 Section 4.
 Succession or Replacement.

-- In the event that the Chairperson is disabled, resigns, or is otherwise unable to perform the duties of the office, the title, duties and obligations of the office shall be assumed by the Vice-Chairperson, who shall then serve until the end of his/her own term as Chairperson.
-A special election shall beheld to fill the office of Vice-Chairperson.
-The new vice-Chairperson shall serve the unexpired term of his or her predecessor and shall thereafter succeed to the office of Chairperson.
+- In the event that senior co-chair is disabled, resigns, or is otherwise unable to perform the duties of the office, the title, duties and obligations of the office shall be assumed by the junior co-chair, who shall then serve until the end of his/her own term as Co-Chairperson.
+A special election shall be held by email nominations and election to fill the office of the senior co-chair.
+The new co-chair shall serve the unexpired term of his or her predecessor and shall thereafter succeed to the office of Co-Chairperson.

-- In the event that the Vice-Chairperson is disabled, resigns, or is otherwise unable to perform the duties of the office, a special election shall be held to fill the office.
-The new Vice-Chairperson shall serve the unexpired term of his/her predecessor and shall thereafter succeed to the office of Chairperson.
+- In the event that the senior co-chairperson is disabled, resigns, or is otherwise unable to perform the duties of the office, a special election shall be held to fill the office.
+The junior co-chair shall serve the unexpired term of his/her predecessor and shall thereafter succeed to the office of senior co-chair.
+If neither co-chair can fill their commitment as special election will occur prior to MLA.

 The administration of the affairs of the Division shall be vested in the Executive Committee which shall consist of the officers of the Division and the most recent Past-Chairperson of the Division.
 The Executive Committee shall conduct all business of the Division which is necessary between meetings of the membership.
 The Executive Committee may caucus the membership on any issue before the Board and may call special meetings of the membership.